Phalcon (framework)

 Phalcon is a PHP web framework based on the model–view–controller (MVC) pattern.
 Originally released in 2012, it is an open-source framework licensed under the terms of the BSD License.

-Unlike most PHP frameworks, Phalcon is implemented as a web server extension written in Zephir and C, aiming to boost execution speed, reduce resource usage, and handle more HTTP requests per second than comparable frameworks written primarily in PHP.
+Unlike other PHP frameworks that are written purely in PHP, Phalcon is implemented as a web server extension written in Zephir and C, aiming to boost execution speed, reduce resource usage, and handle more HTTP requests per second than comparable frameworks written primarily in PHP.
 One drawback of this approach is that root/administrative access is required on the server to install Phalcon by building a custom binary or using a precompiled one.

 History

 Phalcon was created by Andrés Gutiérrez and collaborators looking for a new approach to traditional web application frameworks written in PHP.
 The original draft of the framework in 2011 was called "Spark", the name was later changed to Phalcon, representing the words "PHP" and "falcon".
 Phalcon's initial release was made available on November 14, 2012.

 Phalcon 0.3.5 includes an ORM written in C, MVC components, and cache components.
 This release was followed by the Phalcon 0.5.0 that brought a high-level dialect of SQL called PHQL, and Phalcon 0.6.0 that introduced Volt, a template engine similar to Jinja.
 Phalcon 1.0 was released on March 22, 2013. with Phalcon 1.3 being the last minor release in that series.
 Phalcon 2.0 saw most of the project ported from C to Zephir.